middlebury/college-handbook/content/ii-ug-college-policies/faculty/faculty-rules.md

 _(b)_ Upon the invitation of a candidate, to observe a class or classes and to meet with the candidate to discuss his or her performance in the class, with suggestions for possible improvement.
 Such meetings will be held before the end of the term during which the visits take place.

-_(c)_ To review all of the candidate’s materials, including the candidate’s dossier and self-evaluation, student and alumni letters, and external letters.

 _vii.
 Program Director_

 _(a)_ To submit a letter to the Promotions Committee containing the programmatic evaluation according to section 2.f. above.
 The focus of the programmatic evaluation shall be upon the candidate's teaching, scholarly achievement, and service to the program.
 This letter should not speak to the composition and long-term needs of the program and faculty.
 This letter will be shared with any tenured program members who have been solicited by the VPAA/DoF to write letters and with the candidate undergoing the review.

-_(b)_ To review the candidate’s materials pertaining to the program, including the candidate’s dossier and self-evaluation, student and alumni letters, external letters, and solicited letters from program colleagues.

 _viii.
 President and Provost_